Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Introduction

-The higher the mass accretion rate and the total luminosity, the larger the fraction of energy released in the form of neutrinos (see Fig.\,1 in \citealt{2023MNRAS.522.3405A}).
-The highest neutrino luminosity is expected in ULX pulsars, if their apparent luminosity is close to the actual one (see, e.g., \citealt*{2017MNRAS.468L..59K}, where the authors show that it is not necessarily the case, and \citealt{2021MNRAS.501.2424M,2023MNRAS.518.5457M}, where an opposite point of view is presented).
 Due to the extra-galactic nature of confirmed ULX pulsars, the expected neutrino flux is very low and even expected to be significantly below the neutrino isotropic background in a MeV energy band \citep{2023MNRAS.522.3405A}.
-However, recent estimations of neutrino flux from ULX pulsars (see \citealt{2023MNRAS.522.3405A}) were performed under the assumption of isotropic neutrino emission, which can be violated by initial non-isotropic emission as well as by gravitational bending of particle trajectories.
+However, estimations of neutrino flux from ULX pulsars \citep{2023MNRAS.522.3405A} were performed under the assumption of isotropic neutrino emission, which can be violated by initial non-isotropic emission as well as by gravitational bending of particle trajectories.

-In this paper, we investigate neutrino beam pattern formation accounting for neutrino propagation in a space curved by the gravity of a \red{star} and transparency of a \red{star} for neutrino emission. \red{The gravitational bending results} in a difference between actual \red{(initially generated)} $L_\nu$ and apparent $L_{\nu,\rm app}$ neutrino luminosities.
+In this paper, we investigate neutrino beam pattern formation accounting for neutrino propagation in a space curved by the gravity of a star and transparency of a star for neutrino emission.
+The gravitational bending results in a difference between actual (initially generated) $L_\nu$ and apparent $L_{\nu,\rm app}$ neutrino luminosities.
 The latter can be different for different distant observers.
 On the base of calculated beam patterns we obtain expected distributions of neutrino pulsars over the amplification factor \beq a_\nu \equiv \frac{L_{\nu,\rm app}}{L_{\nu}}. \eeq